 And while I would have loved to be back in the Jewel to experience Independence Day as I have in the past, I thought it would be intriguing to spend it with expats — those far from their home who take the time to celebrate and remember their land.
 I wondered how different it might be, and how much more or less moving.
 Besides, I was missing Belize and I had a feeling this was as close as I could get for now.

-From a red carpet Saturday dinner and dance, to a “funday Sunday” music and food festival — both organized by the Belize Cultural Foundation and sponsored by Delta Airlines — whether I went around taking a few photographs, meeting folks, listening in on crowd interviews by Belize in America or looking around the venue filled with over a thousand Belizeans cheering under flags big and small, one word came to mind that summed up the entire weekend of celebrations: love.
+From a red carpet Saturday dinner and dance, to a “funday Sunday” music and food festival — both organized by the Belize Cultural Foundation and sponsored by Delta Airlines — whether I went around taking a few photographs, meeting folks, listening in on crowd interviews or looking around the venue filled with over a thousand Belizeans cheering under flags big and small, one word came to mind that summed up the entire weekend of celebrations: love.

 Love for country